Planning and organising your time

 - Reflect on how you currently plan and organise your time: What works and is there anything you can improve?How you might adapt some of these approaches to the requirements of university study.

 When you start university:

-- You’ll receive a link to access your personal university timetable, where you’ll also be able to, if you wish, set up a timetable ‘feed’ to automatically populate your electronic calendar
+- Review your personal university timetable, where you’ll also be able to, if you wish, set up a timetable ‘feed’ to automatically populate your electronic calendar

 Planning and organising your time well involves scheduling opportunities to keep and maintain excellent notes.
-On the importance of good note-making at University, see guide 4.
-Active note-making strategies.
+On the importance of good note-making at university, see the active note-making strategies guide.